StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## Predefined roles

-StackState comes with three predefined roles:
+StackState comes with four predefined roles:

 * **Administrators** \(`stackstate-admin`\): Have all permissions and access to all views.
 * **Platform Administrators** \(`stackstate-platform-admin`\): Have platform management permissions.